plfa/plfa.github.io/src/plfa/Untyped.lagda.md

 Inherently typed terms correspond to the typing judgment, but with `★` as the only type.
-The result is that we check that terms are well-scoped — that is, that all variables they mention are in scope — but not that they are well-typed:
+The result is that we check that terms are well scoped — that is, that all variables they mention are in scope — but not that they are well typed:
 ```
 data _⊢_ : Context → Type → Set where